daeveraert/gradient-information-optimization/README.md

   <img alt="" src="https://github.com/daeveraert/gradient-information-optimization/blob/main/images/process.gif">
 </p>

-GIO is a library that implements Gradient Information Optimization (GIO) at scale.
+GIO is a library that implements Gradient Information Optimization (GIO) at scale, from the paper <a href=https://arxiv.org/abs/2306.11670>GIO: Gradient Information Optimization for Training Dataset Selection</a>.
 GIO is a data selection technique that can be used to select a subset of training data that gives similar or superior performance to a model trained on full data.

+**Paper Abstract**

+It is often advantageous to train models on a subset of the available train examples, because the examples are of variable quality or because one would like to train with fewer examples, without sacrificing performance.
+We present Gradient Information Optimization (GIO), a scalable, task-agnostic approach to this data selection problem that requires only a small set of (unlabeled) examples representing a target distribution.
+GIO begins from a natural, information-theoretic objective that is intractable in practice.
+Our contribution is in showing that it can be made highly scalable through a simple relaxation of the objective and a highly efficient implementation.
+In experiments with machine translation, spelling correction, and image recognition, we show that GIO delivers outstanding results with very small train sets.
+These findings are robust to different representation models and hyperparameters for GIO itself.
+GIO is task- and domain-agnostic and can be applied out-of-the-box to new datasets and domains.

 **Features**:
 - GIO with quantization using K-means.
 - Sentence embedding script to generate embeddings from data to use in GIO

 ## Installation